coreos/vault-operator/doc/user/kubernetes-auth-backend.md

 Use the [create-cluster.sh][create-cluster] script to initialize and unseal a Vault cluster.

-This example assumes a Vault cluster running in the namespace `vault-services`.
+This example assumes a Vault cluster running in the namespace `default`.
 Adjust the commands below as needed for your namespace.

 ### Configure port forwarding